 In order to support the CCW GGE process, iPRAW works on approaches towards a potential regulation of LAWS.
-This includes various issues like requirements for human control over the use of force.
+In this context approaches to regulations are construed broadly and can include both the application of existing international law as well as new legal instruments.
+This includes various issues, like requirements for human control over the use of force.

-The participants commit themselves to actively participate in and contribute to the meeting and the scientific dialogue related to iPRAW’s activities.
-Papers with agreed upon recommendations on relevant issues will be drafted and published via the project’s website (www.ipraw.org).
+The participants commit themselves to actively engage in and contribute to the meetings and the scientific dialogue related to iPRAW’s activities.
+Papers with agreed upon recommendations on relevant issues will be published via the project’s website (www.ipraw.org).

 Communication and Publication

 The participants discuss under the Chatham House Rule: participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.
-As a matter of confidentiality, photographs, video or audio recordings as well as all kinds of activities on social media are not allowed during iPRAW meetings.
+As a matter of confidentiality, photographs, video or audio recordings are not allowed during iPRAW meetings.